Why self-publish? Why not go down the conventional publishing route?

 What about audiobooks?

 I have no experience (so far) of producing audiobooks, but I mention them here because it does seem that an awful lot of readers (or should I say, listeners) like them - if you don't believe me, check out this post from Tom Lichtenberg.
 Not that many authors put their work out in audiobook format, so it may well be easier to avoid your book disappearing without trace beneath a tidal wave of other people's stuff (which is a problem on Smashwords, for example).
 That said, it does look as if you need to be prepared to invest in a decent microphone and put in some time in order to get a professional sounding result - see the tips on podiobooks.com, which will host your audiobook for free.
-Apparently it also helps if you're a Hollywood actor (in the unlikely event that you are one, how about doing an audiobook of some of my stuff?).
+Apparently it also helps if you can get a Hollywood actor to read it, so in anticipation of my first audiobook, I'm working hard to perfect my impression of Colin Firth.

 No one is downloading my book - what can I do?

 If you are trying to make people pay for your book, but no one is buying, my advice would be to consider making it free.
 "Free" isn't an instant route to a vast readership though; as this very sensible post from Mark Coker of Smashwords points out, the vast majority of books (free or paid-for) do not do terribly well.
 But as he also indicates, there may be steps you can take to boost your downloads.
 The main things I would add to his advice are: